Bank shareholder proposals to curb new fossil fuel lending get slim support

 The shareholder resolutions had been closely watched as a test of how investors will weigh climate concerns against rising energy prices.

-Several other banks and insurance companies will face similar shareholder proposals at their annual meetings later this year.
+Several other banks and insurance companies will face similar shareholder proposals at their annual meetings soon.

 Heidi Welsh, executive director of the Sustainable Investments Institute, which tracks shareholder resolutions, said the results likely reflected current instability in energy markets and activists' challenge in persuading large mutual funds to support their causes.